Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: Conclusions

 \section{Conclusions}

 We have introduced a general method, which can generate various modifications of the FCC rules and their composite versions.
-The modified algorithms can be applied to the oscillatory integral~\eqref{eq:intfg}, while they do not deal with the inverse of $g$.
-The main tool that allows us to design such modifications is the interpolation; any kind of the modifications corresponds with a certain interpolation method.
+The modified rules can be applied to the oscillatory integral~\eqref{eq:intfg}, while they do not deal with the inverse of $g$.
+The main tool that allows us to design such modifications is interpolation; any kind of the modifications corresponds with a certain interpolation method.

-When $g$ has no stationary points in $[a,b]$, two kinds of modified FCC rules have been introduced.
-For each kind, an error estimate has been given theoretically, and then illustrated by some numerical experiments.
-Also, some numerical experiments have been carried out for a comparison of the accuracy and the efficiency of the two rules.
+When $g$ has no stationary points in $[a,b]$, two algorithms based on MFCC rules have been introduced.
+For each one, an error estimate has been given theoretically, and then illustrated by some numerical experiments.
+Overall, we found both the algorithms reliable and efficient for any regular integral~\eqref{eq:intfg} where $g'(x)\neq0$, $x\in[a,b]$.

-When $g$ has a finite number of stationary points in $[a,b]$, the idea has been applied to the composite quadrature rules, introduced in~\cite{dom13}.
+When $g$ has a finite number of stationary points in $[a,b]$, it is possible to develop composite rules based on MFCC rules and graded meshes.
 Similar to the previous case, an error estimate has been given theoretically, and then illustrated by some numerical experiments.
+Such rules are reliable only for finely graded meshes.
+Especially, when grading parameter $q$ in $\Pi_{M,q}$ is rather large, the number $M$ of panels should be large enough.
+Thus, such rules are not recommended when $\beta$ is too close to $-1$ because in this case the panels in a narrow neighborhood of $0$ becomes too small.
+Then, evaluating functions at the interpolation points in such panels may result in large rounding error.
+This is the same effect which happens for the composite FCC rules (see~\S4.1 of~\cite{dom13}).